attaramajesta/Tucil1_13522139/readme.md

 ## How To Use :
 1. Ensure you have Python installed along with an appropriate IDE.
 Developer used ver 3.8.10 64-bit.
 2. Make sure your environment is compatible with NumPy as the code utilizes it.
-3. Simply run the source code namely 'main.py' in folder 'src' to use the program.
+3. Run the source code namely 'main.py' in folder 'src' to interact with program via CLI
+3. Run the code namely 'gui.py' in folder 'src' to interact with program via GUI

 ## Developer :
 Attara Majesta Ayub       / 13522139